 Who owns Vi Spring beds?

-Looking at the make up of the industry below, it does throw up some quite obvious anomalies.
-Namely, if Steinhoff owns The Staples Brand, The Myers Brand, The Dunlopillo Brand etc – why are they not prominent within the stores they own?
-Take Bensons for example: (Aug 2013) A search for Myers = No products found.
-A search for Staples = No products found.
-A search for Dunlopillo = Only three models.
-Apart from a few brands from The Silentnight Group – Sealy and Silentnight, the Bensons site seem to be propagated with the Sleepmaster Brand and the Sensaform Brand – Brand names that are only found within the Benson’s stores.
+Looking at the makeup of the industry below, it does throw up some quite obvious anomalies.
+Namely, if Steinhoff owns the Staples Brand, the Myers Brand, the Dunlopillo Brand etc. Why are they not prominent within the stores they own?
+Take Bensons for example (Aug 2013) a search for Myers = no products found.
+A search for Staples = no products found.
+A search for Dunlopillo = only three models.
+Apart from a few brands from the Silentnight Group; Sealy and Silentnight, the Bensons site seem to be propagated with the Sleepmaster brand and the Sensaform brand.
+Brand names that are only found in the Benson’s stores.
 Interesting!

 When you decide to ‘buy a new mattress’ we are aware that as the purchase is a once in a decade decision you will have no idea where or how to start your search.
 The manufacturers listed below are deemed to be the main players within the industry and should be used as a starting point in your research.
 As we said at the start, knowing which brands belong to whom will help in this search as many corporations may not want you to know this.

 - Hilding Anders Group (Sweden)

 Jensens Beds – Hilding Anders

 Note: Hilding Anders sold the following brands to Steinhoff International in April 2013

 - Silentnight Group

 (Now in the hands of new US owner, private equity firm HIG)